gregmungall/rrpredictor/README.md

 program to monitor and predict unless the user wishes to update the data used to train the model.

-This program has been created and tested on Python 3.8.5.
+This program has been created and tested with Python 3.8.5.
 At the time of writing, some packages are only available through Conda for this python version.
 To ensure the program runs correctly, create an environment with the required packages by running: